jmorris335/MicrogridHg/README.md

 </h1>

 ## Running the Code
-The simulation and resulting figures in the Nature articles can be run by executing the `src/nature_caller.py` module.
+The simulation and resulting figures in the DT articles can be run by executing the `src/general_caller.py` module.
 A general purpose caller is found at `src/caller.py`, while the validation study is normally called from `src/validation_caller.py`.

 ## Files:
 - `model/microgrid.py`: The main model, as well as the caller for the simulation.
 Described in detail below in [Usage](#usage).